Azure-Samples/apim-genai-gateway-toolkit/capabilities/prioritization/prioritization-token-calculating-embeddings-single.md

 For each of these queries, the query text is included, as well as a `Run in Log Analytics` link, which will take you directly to the Log Analytics blade in the Azure Portal so that you can run the query and explore the data further.

-The first query shows the overall request count and shows that the number of high requests increases, then holds steady:
+The first query shows the overall request count and shows that the number of high priority requests increases, then holds steady:

 ![chart showing requests over time](./docs/token-calculating/embeddings-high/request-count.png)